ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 Each microservice team will be allowed the access in the corresponding resource group.
 The **network** team will have access to all of these resource groups.

 The network resource group contains {{site.data.keyword.tg_short}} and the DNS service.
 The network team has access to these resources.
 The shared team will have Manager acess to the DNS service.
 The shared team needs to write the DNS entries for the shared services.

 Later in the tutorial, after all resources have been created, it can be informative to open the [Resources list](https://{DomainName}/resources) in the IBM {{site.data.keyword.Bluemix_notm}} console.
 It is possible to filter on resource group.

 ## Create a local working environment
 {: #vpc-tg-dns-iam-create}
 {: step}

 All of the operations will be done in a `bash` shell and making use of `terraform` and `ibmcloud` command.
-You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
+You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.

 To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.
 {: tip}